2021-2023 CUCPTSA Legislation Agenda

 At the Local Level, we will advocate for and support:

-- Opportunities for parent/student participation in budget and policy developments that affect all students.
-Encourage parent and student participation in review and development of the CUSD Local Control and Accountability Plan.
+- Collaborate with parents/students in budget and policy developments that affect all students.
+Encourage parent and student participation in development and monitoring the CUSD Local Control and Accountability Plan, Strategic Plan, Cultural Proficiency Plan.

 - Parents, students and community participation as public education advocates.
 Educate parents and the public about CUSD schools and the positive impact of strong schools on our communities.

 - PTA and CUSD partnerships with local businesses and the community to enhance student achievement.

 - Programs in our schools, communities and the district that promote diversity and inclusion.

 - Educate local stake holders, parents, community members, elected representatives in school funding for facilities and programs.

 - Increased State funding for smaller class sizes at primary grade levels.

 - Teacher and student resources around the California state standards, including those that promote district-wide success in the Smarter Balance Assessments.